mucsci-students/2022sp-420-AlarmSquad/README.md

 ## Setup:

-1. Open Terminal for Linux and M  acOS, Command Prompt for Windows
+1. Open Terminal for Linux and MacOS, Command Prompt for Windows

 2. Clone the repository